 I watch her for a few moments as the same icy blue eyes I see in the mirror every day flicker to the ground, not meeting mine.
 Something’s up.
 She’s been...distant lately.
 Pretty quiet, and we haven’t been talking as much as we used to.
 It seems like she only talks when she has to.
 Then, there’s the losing sleep thing on top of that.
 Part of me wonders if she’s been avoiding me.
 Especially the past few days.
 Until tonight, we’ve barely been together at all, which is unlike us.
 I just don’t know why.

+I bite down on my teeth, then sigh after a moment.
 "Fine.
+Fuck it.
 If you're going, then I'm going.
-But when we all get brutally murdered, I blame you."
+But when we come back in body bags, I blame you."

 With that, I wheel back into my room, going back to my laptop to do more research.
 My highlighters and pens are pulled back out from my drawer, and I get to work searching through the many, many web pages.
 Under no circumstances do I want to go to the cabin next weekend, but there’s no way in hell I’m letting Logan go without me.
 So it looks like I have about a week to prepare myself for what’s to come.